-The Lake District is located in Cumbria, on the northwest coast of England about an hour from the Scottish border.
-The Lake District is to Northern England what Cornwall is to the south, and I can’t figure out which one I enjoyed more.
-They’re both beautiful.
+The Lake District is located in Cumbria, on the northwest coast of England, about an hour from the border with Scotland.
+It is to northern England what Cornwall is to the south: a natural, rural paradise that embodies the best of England.

 Pooley Bridge Village, located at the northern end of the lake, is famous for the little stone bridge that gives the town its name.
 The bridge was nothing special, but the river is shallow enough to walk across and, despite its cold temperature, had many kids playing in it.

 From there, we made our way south to Windermere.
 It’s the largest natural lake in the country, home to 18 islands and stretching some 18km (11 miles) in length but narrow (less than 2km wide).
 It started to grow in popularity as early as the 1850s after new railway lines made it accessible.
 (An interesting fact about Windermere: the home of Beatrix Potter, who wrote the Peter Rabbit books, is located here.)

 I noticed that the lake was busier than Ullswater, and that trend continued as we kept exploring.
 The farther south we went, the busier it got.
 I enjoyed the northern lakes more because of this.

 Driving south, we passed mountain after mountain and farm after farm.
 There are a lot of sheep in this area, which is another reason the region made me think of New Zealand.

 We drove through Kirkstone Pass (at 454 meters/1,490 feet), which provided stunning views of the whole area, including a few of the lakes.
 Little streams trickle downhill, and there are a number of swimming holes.
 There’s also a quaint inn at the top of the pass that is home to one of the highest pubs in the country.
 (Kirkstone Pass gets its name from Old Norse, in which kirk means “church” — a nearby stone was thought to look like a church’s steeple.)